farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

   - **APPROXIMATED_INTEGERS**: a PST is represented by its tap positions, and these tap positions are considered proportional to the PST's angle set-point (hence the "approximated" adjective).
 Thus, these tap positions can be used as a multiplier of the sensitivity values when representing the impact of the PST on CNECs.
-This approach is more precise and thus has the advantage of better respecting LoopFlow and MNEC constraints.
+This approach is more precise and thus has the advantage of better respecting Loop-Flow and MNEC constraints.
 But it introduces integer variables (tap positions) and can be harder to solve.
     See [Using integer variables for PST taps](/docs/castor/linear-optimisation-problem/discrete-pst-tap-filler).